 I'm looking forward to creating larger pieces by integrating some new techniques I've been practicing.

 Working in a large art studio overlooking a lake and lots of greenery.

-Finish the sentence: When the going gets tough ... take a step back and try something new, you will realize that it was not as difficult as you first thought.
+Finish the sentence: When the going gets tough… take a step back and try something new, you'll realize it wasn't as hard as you first thought.

 with money in their pockets.

 What would you do if you could change the world?

 Yiruma's River Flows in You still gives me goosebumps every time I listen to it.